 Boston Bike Parking

 Massachusetts law says you can park your bike anywhere it does not disrupt vehicle or pedestrian traffic.
-The City of Boston has installed over 1,500 bike parking spaces over the past three years.
+In recent years, the City of Boston has installed thousands of new bike parking spaces.
 You can find a bike rack before you make your trip by visiting this Boston Bike Parking map

 .
 Another option is to park at a MBTA station.
 Many stations offer "pedal & park" facilities (though we recommend you check before traveling).